Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 		regex = re.compile(args.pattern)
 		for line in sys.stdin:
 			if regex.search(line):
                 sys.stdout.write(line)

 	if __name__ == "__main__":
 		main()

 We create a `Pattern` object based on the pattern provided by the user, and all lines of input that match this pattern are printed to standard output.

 And that's it!
 We've recreated grep.
 Let's set up a virtual environment where we can install this bad boy and test it out.
-A virtual environment is a self-contained Python installation that you can experiment on without mucking up your main Python installation.
+(A virtual environment is a self-contained Python installation that you can experiment on without mucking up your main Python installation).

 ##### Create and activate the environment